JishinBijumon/Smart-Specs-for-Visually-Impaired/README.md

 2. A custom-trained model detects objects in real-time.
 3. The detected object's name is sent to an amplifier and played through a speaker.

+## 📈 Future Enhancements:

+Raspberry Pi Integration for enhancing processing power, enabling real-time object detection, facial recognition, and OCR-based text reading.

+Integration with ultrasonic or LiDAR sensors for depth perception.

+Uses YOLO, Edge Impulse, and cloud-based AI for better accuracy and real-time scene understanding.

+Bluetooth connectivity for real-time updates via smartphone.

+Onboard AI for enhanced scene understanding and environment description.

+Converts Braille text into speech using OCR and multilanguage text-to-speech(TTS).

+GPS Navigation for providing voice-guided directions, obstacle alerts, and emergency SOS features for out-door mobility

 ## 🙏 Acknowledgements
 Special thanks to our guide Prof.Agi George and Ms. Therese Yamuna Mahesh for constant support and technical mentorship throughout this project.